rhythmthief/csci_2270_project/README.md

 # csci_2270_project

 Runs on Unity Engine.
-This game was inspired by detective/mystery board games.
+This game was inspired by detective/mystery board games and developed as a final project for the CSCI 2270 (Data Structures) course I took in Spring 2019.
 The goal of the game is to reconstruct a pre-generated graph through use of clues and deduction.

 Gameplay loop: